lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

    How many pixels path has to cover to produce another render segment (very short hair or long hair viewed from far away need fewer parts). (only for Adaptive render).

 B-Spline
    Interpolate hair using B-Splines.
-This may be an option for you if you want to use low :guilabel:`Render` values.
+This may be an option for you if you want to use low *Render* values.
 You loose a bit of control but gain smoother paths.
 Steps
    Set the number of subdivisions of the rendered paths (the value is a power of 2).
 You should set this value carefully, because if you increase the render value by two you need four times more memory to render.
 Also the rendering is faster if you use low render values (sometimes drastically).
 But how low you can go with this value depends on the waviness of the hair.(the value is a power of 2).
 This means 0 steps give 1 subdivision, 1 give 2 subdivisions, 2→4, 3→8, 4→16, ... *n* ``→2`` *n*.